flancian/garden/agora protocol.md

 	- the [[agora]] is a seed that wants to grow into a [[tree]], and from there into a [[distributed]] network.
 		- an [[agora]] starts with a list of [[gardens]], that is, [[personal knowledge graphs]] as volunteered by its users.
 		- compatible [[agoras]] are expected to assemble into [[agora networks]] in the future.
-- you are reading this on a particular [[implementation]] of a tools that tries to build on the agora protocol.
-	- that is, this is [[an agora]] -- but just one of many.
-	- its root repository is [[go/agora/git]]
 		- [[agora server]] is a reference implementation for a server based integrator/[[interlay]].
 			- the [[agora server]] repository is [[go/agora-server/git]]
 	- the goals of this agora are engineered by its community by contributing to the following nodes: [[goals]], [[do]], [[contract]], [[flancia collective]] and all [[pulled]].